 But what really distinguishes guided tours are the expert guides who lead these one-of-a-kind journeys.
 You'll visit places off the beaten path that you’d never find on your own, and you'll experience travel that will connect you with the locals.

 What kind of guided tour should you take?
 There are hundreds of trips available, so you’ll want to narrow down your choices to the types of tours that will give you an experience that caters to your personal preferences.

 Ask yourself these eight questions to select the best excursion for you:

 1. Where do I want to go?
-In total, tour companies such as Trafalgar, and your newest member benefit, NEA Adventures, travel to all seven continents, with trips to more than 100 countries.
+Tour companies, such as Trafalgar, travel to all seven continents with trips to more than 100 countries.
 The possibilities are endless—and seemingly overwhelming.
 Take some time to explore the maps, itineraries and videos on tour operators’ websites to determine where your wanderlust will lead you.

 2. What’s my travel style?
 Guided vacations are tailored for widely different interests.
 Choose from classic journeys (London, Paris, Tuscany), active itineraries (biking and hiking, or high-adrenaline adventures in Alaska), leisure trips (a more relaxed pace with upgraded comforts) and family tours (age-appropriate activities and food for the fussy).